Calvin Luk

-Calvin Luk is an Australian automotive designer working for BMW AG.
-He is one of the youngest exterior designers for BMW group.
+Calvin Luk is an Australian automotive designer working for BMW AG, where he is Creative Director for Automotive Design.
+Luk was once one of the youngest exterior designers for BMW group when he designed his first car, the BMW F48 X1.
 He has worked for BMW since 2008.

 Luk is an Australian of Hong Kong descent.
 He got his automotive inspiration from his parents' E36 BMW 3 series.
-He also gets inspiration from listening to Nickelback.
+He also gets inspiration from listening to Evanescence.